National Zipper Day

 When is National Zipper Day?
 This holiday is always celebrated on April 29

 Did you ever stop to think about where we’d be without the zipper?
 We’d be wasting countless minutes every day, using buttons, hooks, clasps, and string ties to open and close our clothing, luggage, and a variety of other items.
-With the advent of the zipper, one quick zip and your clothes are quickly and comfortably opened or closed.
+With the advent of the zipper, one quick zip and your clothes quickly and comfortably open or close.

-Thankfully, the zipper was invented in 1851 by Elias Howe.
+Thankfully, Elias Howe invented the zipper in 1851.
 On April 29, 1851, Howe applied for a patent for the “Continuous Clothing Closure”.
 Strangely, Howe never marketed it.
 In 1893, Whitcomb Judson started the Universal Fastener Company and began selling the “Clasp Locker”.
 It debuted at the 1893 Chicago World’s Fair and initially received only moderate success.
-In 1913, Gideon Sundback, a Swedish electrical engineer and scientist invented and marketed the modern zipper, only it had not yet begun to be called the zipper.
+In 1913, Gideon Sundback, a Swedish electrical engineer and scientist invented and marketed the modern zipper.
+He called it the “Hookless Fastener”.
 It wasn’t until 1923 that B.F.
 Goodrich coined the term “zipper”.

 To this day, metal zippers are by far the most popular fastener.
 The strength and durability of the metal zipper far surpasses that of plastic zippers.
-That’s not to say plastic zippers are a little used.
+That’s not to say plastic zippers are seldom used.
 For example, plastic zip-lock food bags are extremely popular.

-Velcro versus the Zipper Velcro, the “hook and loop” fastener, was invented in the 1940s.
+Velcro, the “hook and loop” fastener, was invented in the 1940s.
 It is very popular for a wide variety of uses.
-Some thought that velcro would make the zipper obsolete.
+Some folks thought velcro would make the zipper obsolete.
 This wasn’t to be.
 Zippers are stronger and more durable.
 While velcro is a great fastener, it is noisy and can get clogged with dirt, dust, and hair.
-Hence the military is not overly fond of it in combat situations.
+As a result, it doesn’t last as long.
+Hence, the military is not overly fond of it in combat situations.

 How to Celebrate in National Zipper Day

-Here are a few ideas on how to celebrate this holiday:
+Here are a few ideas on how to celebrate the creation of the Continuous Clothing Closure:

 • Explore the different types of zippers.